Email Marketing Tips

 4) Set up email automations for your business.
 With the right email platform, once these automations are set up, there is nothing further you have to do (discount codes are automatically generated as well as the newest product pictures).

-- I recommend a series of three welcome emails that include a time sensitive discount code that is just for them when they subscribe (the discount can be shown in the second email if a promo code is already given when they sign up on the pop-up box).
+- In general, I recommend a series of three welcome emails that include a time sensitive discount code that is just for them when they subscribe (the discount can be shown in the second email if a promo code is already given when they sign up on the pop-up box).

 - I also recommend doing a series of three abandoned cart emails where the first email does not include a discount code, but the special time-sensitive discount code is given in the second email with a reminder in the third email that the discount code is about to expire.

 - In addition to this, I recommend doing a product abandonment email where an email is sent out (no discount code) when someone views a product, but does not add it to their cart.
 They may have just been browsing or had been pulled away from your website for whatever reason.
+You can let them know that they can reply to the email if they have any questions or concerns.

 - Also, in most of these automated emails, I suggest that some of your newest products are shown as suggestions the recipient might be interested in.